Sunset Waves & Roman Stones: A 3-Day Zadar Escape

 Morning

 Trace eroded Latin letters under the white morning sun, then duck inside the honey-coloured 9th-century rotunda.
-The air carries dust and old incense; pigeons clatter against limestone arches.
+The air carries dust and old incense.
+Pigeons clatter against limestone arches.

 2 hours $6